 Pros

 Roofing replacement is best carried out while the weather is mild and dry.
-Therefore, spring is generally one of the best times of year.
+Therefore, spring is generally one of the best times of the year.
 Comfortable working conditions minimize the dangers of moisture damage and are more preferable for employees.
 You’ll be able to get the job done faster and better as a result.

 Cons